khashayar484/Persian-OCR/readme.md

 Titles and internal titles : Persian National ID detection
 ![OCR_me](https://user-images.githubusercontent.com/54494078/206193822-95c7348e-ef3f-405e-8295-ae8050f3e367.jpg)

-this project aim to get ID code from perisan national ID the main problem is that national ID may not locate in desire angle so first of all we need align the card then get the
+this project aim to get national ID code from its images the main problem is that the national ID can be located anywhere on a paper with irrgular size and scale, so here, first try to locate frame of the card, carop it scale and then get the ID numbers.

 ID number from it after than CNN model predict the national number.

 Introduction - the project's aim